10 Ways to End Feeling “Nobody Understands Me”

 There can be something altogether addictive about feeling misunderstood.
 It can become your identity, something that can make you feel special and give you the chance to feel sorry for yourself non stop.
 In other words, it gives you an excuse to always be a victim.

-What would happen if you decided that you are responsible for your own life and could choose to find people who want to understand you?
-And wouldn’t it be worth trading in the benefits of victimhood (self-pity, others’ attention) for the benefits of being understood?
+What would happen if you decided that you are responsible for your own life, and could choose to find people who want to understand you?
+And wouldn’t it be worth trading in the benefits of victimhood for the benefits of being understood?

-6. Learn to see what people do give you.
+6. Learn to see what people do give you instead of feeling ‘nobody understands me’.

 7. Embrace the power of acting ‘as if’.

-If you are feeling misunderstood by someone, try asking yourself, how would I treat them if I DID feel understood?
-And go ahead and try to change the way you are acting, maybe being less aloof, or simply staying put instead of having a tantrum and walking away.
+If you are feeling misunderstood by someone, try asking yourself, “How would I treat them if I DID feel understood?”
+And go ahead and try to change the way you are acting.
+This could be being less aloof, or simply staying put instead of having a tantrum and walking away.
 Their behaviour might change with yours.

 8. Give others understanding first.